RosanaFSS/SQL/README.md

 ![SQL](https://github.com/RosanaFSS/SQL/blob/main/Data%202.gif)

-Belo I share my summary
+Below I share my summary
 ### Module 1 - Introduction to Databases
 Introduction to databases and relational concepts.
 Creation of a database instance on the cloud.
 - A database is a repository of data.